Can Babies Sleep in a Swing?

 2. Lack of Sleep and Risk of SIDS

 If a kid does not sleep in the right manner, there is a huge risk of him falling prey to Sudden Infant Death Syndrome or SIDS.
 The positions in the swing can make it difficult for him to get oxygen while sleeping.
-Similarly, the lack of stability in the swing can cause the baby to wake up frequently at the slightest movements.
+Similarly, the lack of stability in the swing can cause the baby to wake up frequently at the slightest movement.

 3. Reduced Safety and Increased Chances of Injury